Actyx/Actyx/web/developer.actyx.com/blog/2020-08-04-event-design-for-a-logistics-solution.md

 As the ERP system should remain the source of truth of all material movements, the events generated in the warehouse need to be fed into the ERP system.
 Because of various reasons (compliance, quantity not sufficient, system unavailable etc.) the ERP system might reject movements.
-In such cases, the state represented within the ERP system does not match the real world: there is a clash between the facts from the shop-floor and the business rules modelled in the ERP system.
-These clashes happened also with a paper-based system before the digitalisation and the resolution was obvious: someone needs to undo the erroneous movements or correct the erroneous ERP data that prevented the movement from being accepted.
-In keeping with the premises of digitalisation, such conflict resolution is also more widely accessible (to anyone with a suitable device), more quickly communicated and thus more efficiently performed.
+In such cases, the state represented within the ERP system does not match the real world: there is a clash between the facts from the shop-floor and the business rules modeled in the ERP system.
+These clashes happened also with a paper-based system before the digitization and the resolution was obvious: someone needs to undo the erroneous movements or correct the erroneous ERP data that prevented the movement from being accepted.
+In keeping with the premises of digitization, such conflict resolution is also more widely accessible (to anyone with a suitable device), more quickly communicated and thus more efficiently performed.

 One important advantage of the approach shown above over a centralized solution where the scanners are integrated